 We envision a flexible and nimble investment approach, which we believe is more likely deliver performance success over both the intermediate term and the long haul.
 We see quantitative asset management turning to an eclectic framework that accommodates a wider array of possible outcomes and copes with the frequent occurrence of extreme events (fat tails).

 The distinguishing feature of our approach is the recognition that investors must negotiate turbulent periods.
-Standard active quant models, which rely on static linear methods, will prove inadequate in such markets.
+Standard active quant models, which rely on static linear methods, may prove inadequate in such markets.
 We need models that dynamically reflect all portfolio risk exposures, not just those represented by typical conditions.

 We urge active quant investment managers to look beyond bottom-up models and incorporate a dynamic, top-down (macro-driven) approach, one with the flexibility to capture shifts in risk and return expectations across an array of asset classes and market environments.